upstream-se/guidebook-draft/docs/motivation/why-an-upstream-perspective.md

 These challenges share a common feature: **they arise when system-level purpose, assumptions, and rationale are not maintained as durable, inspectable, and governable knowledge.**

-Execution discipline does not solve them.
-Project governance does not solve them.
-Architectural documentation alone does not solve them.

-They require sustained epistemic stewardship of intent itself.
+Methodologies and process frameworks strengthen coordination and responsiveness in ongoing work, but they do not by themselves institutionalize durable stewardship of system-level intent.

+Project and portfolio management approaches articulate objectives, investment criteria, and strategic alignment, yet these mechanisms are typically bounded by initiative lifecycles rather than sustained across the long-term evolution of the software system.

+Architecture-centric approaches make structural knowledge explicit and inspectable, but without sustained epistemic processes focused on system-level purpose, assumptions, and non-goals, rationale and intent tend to erode over time.

+Taken together, these families govern activity, investment, and structure effectively within their respective scopes.
+What remains comparatively under-institutionalized is the long-term epistemic stewardship of system-level intent across initiatives, teams, and organizational transitions.

+When intent is not treated as an explicit knowledge asset, predictable patterns emerge:

-If purpose and rationale are only articulated at project initiation, they decay.
+- If purpose and rationale are only articulated at project initiation, they decay.
-If assumptions are not explicitly preserved, they become implicit.
+- If assumptions are not explicitly preserved, they become implicit.
-If structural evolution is not continuously related back to declared intent, divergence accumulates gradually and often invisibly.
+- If structural evolution is not continuously related back to declared intent, divergence accumulates gradually and often invisibly.

 The governance–knowledge matrix introduced in **[Coverage analysis of existing approaches](./coverage-analysis-of-existing-approaches/index.md)** makes this relationship precise.
-The configuration capable of addressing these challenges is **Epistemic × Intentional** governance:
+The configuration capable of directly addressing these challenges is **Epistemic × Intentional** governance:

 - **Epistemic** — because intent must be treated as inspectable, evolvable knowledge.
 - **Intentional** — because the object governed is purpose, assumptions, commitments, and non-goals.